 Good insurance coverage can mean the difference between replacing your home free and clear, and being buried under a mountain of new debt after a disaster.

 How Do I Get Hurricane Insurance?

 - Homeowners insurance: Your policy probably already includes provisions for wind damage, hail and debris.
 But do make sure your deductible for hurricane-related damage is set at an amount you can afford to pay in an emergency.
 You may also need to update your contents coverage, if you have made any significant furniture, appliance or other purchases since you bought your policy.
-If your community participates in the National Flood Insurance Program, you can also protect your home from hurricane-related flooding and storm surge by purchasing a flood policy through the NFIP.
+If your community participates in the National Flood Insurance Program (NFIP), you can also protect your home from hurricane-related flooding and storm surges by purchasing a flood policy through that program.
 Note that homeowners insurance usually does not cover natural flooding, but a flood insurance policy can do so for a reasonable price.

 - Car insurance: If you only have the AL state minimum liability insurance, your vehicle is not sufficiently insured against hurricane damage.
 Adding comprehensive coverage to your policy can protect your car from theft, vandalism and hurricane damage.
 Choose carefully whether you want to insure for actual cash value, which takes depreciation into account when paying out claims, or replacement cost, which can pay the cost of a new car if yours is totaled in a storm or other covered event.

 - Business insurance: A good policy should include property damage coverage for wind and hail damage to your buildings, contents and equipment.
 You can also get comprehensive coverage for your commercial vehicles, and medical costs coverage for employees to help with any storm-related injuries.
 If possible, check into the cost of flood insurance through the NFIP for your business, because most business policies do not include natural flooding as a covered event.